Katrina Tysinger, Director of Grants Administration on Influential Women

 Throughout her career, Katrina has played a key role in obtaining over $100 million in funding for Tribal infrastructure and community development, with proven success in navigating complex state and federal grant programs.

-As a Yup’ik Eskimo from the Bristol Bay region of Alaska, Katrina is deeply passionate about aiding in grants that benefit tribal communities.
+As a Yup’ik Eskimo from the Bristol Bay region of Alaska, Katrina is deeply committed to serving tribal communities by providing grant consulting and project management support.
 She recognizes the vital importance of access to resources and opportunities for their advancement and empowerment.

 My mother showed me firsthand the power of a determined and accomplished woman.
 Raising three children on her own, she poured endless effort into providing for us, and it's from her that I inherited my strong work ethic, inner strength, and unwavering perseverance.